Community Guide News

 Reducing Patients' Out-of-Pocket Medication Costs Helps Control High Blood Pressure and High Cholesterol

 The Community Preventive Services Task Force (Task Force) found strong scientific evidence that lowering out-of-pocket medication costs for patients with high blood pressure and high cholesterol can help control both conditions.
 The Task Force based its recommendation on a systematic review of all available studies that was conducted, with Task Force oversight, by scientists and subject-matter experts from the Centers for Disease Control and Prevention (CDC) in collaboration with a wide range of government, academic, policy, and practice-based partners.
-The published review is now available online:
+The published review and Task Force finding are now available online:

-- Njie GJ, Finnie RK, Acharya SD, Jacob V, Proia KK, Hopkins DP, et al. Reducing medication costs to prevent cardiovascular disease: a Community Guide systematic review .
+- Njie GJ, Finnie RK, Acharya SD, Jacob V, Proia KK, Hopkins DP, et al. Reducing medication costs to prevent cardiovascular disease: a Community Guide systematic review [PDF - 291 kB].
 Preventing Chronic Disease 2015; 12:150242.

 The Task Force recommends reducing patient out-of-pocket costs for medications to control high blood pressure and high cholesterol when combined with additional interventions aimed at improving patient–provider interaction and patient knowledge, such as team-based care with medication counseling, and patient education.
 This recommendation is based on strong evidence of effectiveness in improving (1) medication adherence and (2) blood pressure and cholesterol outcomes.